-Brazil has a vast diversity of biomes and climates, in addition to the influence of various cultures such as indigenous, African and European.
+Brazil has a vast diversity of biomes and climates, in addition to the influence of various cultures such as indigenous, African, and European.
 This geographical and cultural richness is reflected in the variety of typical foods that exist in the country – from A of Acarajé to X of Xerém de Galinha.

-With all this diversity, many typical Brazilian dishes make the most of local ingredients.
+With all this diversity, many traditional Brazilian dishes make the most of local ingredients.
 An interesting point is that several Brazilian recipes, now considered delicacies, were created to avoid wasting ingredients or are adaptations of dishes brought by immigrants, but made with regional ingredients (which often made the dish even better than the original!).

 From North to South: 15 typical dishes of Brazilian gastronomy

 The classic duo “rice and beans” and products derived from cassava cover a large part of the food base in the country, but traditional Brazilian food goes much further…

 Check out some examples in this list with the main typical dishes of each region of Brazil.